Status of the Lawsuits Challenging the Affordable Care Act's Birth Control Coverage Benefit

 - The contraceptive coverage benefit imposes a substantial burden on the religious exercise of Hobby Lobby and Conestoga Wood; and

 - Requiring birth control coverage through the employer’s health insurance plan is not the least restrictive means of furthering the government’s compelling interests—which the majority assumed the government had—and the government could otherwise ensure women receive coverage and will not be harmed.

-- After issuing its decision in Hobby Lobby, the Supreme Court vacated the rulings in three cases where plaintiffs had asked for Supreme Court review, sending the cases back to the circuit courts of appeals for further consideration in light of Hobby Lobby.
-Eden Foods and Autocam return to the 6th Circuit.
-Gilardi returns to the D.C.
-Circuit, which must reconsider the part of its decision finding that for-profit corporations cannot exercise religion within the meaning of RFRA.
+- After issuing its decision in Hobby Lobby, the Supreme Court vacated the rulings in three cases where plaintiffs had asked for Supreme Court review, sending the cases back to the lower courts for further consideration in light of Hobby Lobby.
+Eden Foods and Autocam returned to the 6th Circuit.
+Gilardi returned to the D.C.
+Circuit.

 - We expect courts in the other pending for-profit cases to also reconsider them in light of Hobby Lobby, and to grant relief where the court finds that the businesses are similar to Hobby Lobby and Conestoga Woods.